Last updated: 04/30/2019

 Are you considering ending your heroin addiction at home alone?
 Maybe you are embarrassed by your addiction or that it has gotten out of control?
 If this is stopping you from getting heroin withdrawal treatment at a treatment facility, then you should know that heroin withdrawal treatment at home alone is a very bad idea.

 - joint pain

 This is not a complete list of what you may experience.
 Different people experience withdrawal in a different ways.
 The one thing most people have in common is that all the symptoms are extreme.
 Some describe it as having all of the symptoms at the same time.
 They say they cannot move, take care of themselves, or clean up after themselves.

 Going through this process alone is difficult.
 In a detox or treatment facility, medical staff is there to take care of your needs and give you medication to treat the withdrawal and your symptoms.
 Counselors are available for you to talk to and help you through the psychological symptoms.
-To find a treatment center to help you through the withdrawal call 800-654-0987.

 There are risks to going through withdrawal alone as well.
 The two biggest risks are relapse and overdose.
 Once you start experiencing withdrawal, the symptoms become very severe very quickly.

 You know in your mind that all you need to do to make them stop is to start using heroin again.
 Without someone there to talk to about what you are trying to accomplish by stopping heroin, it is very likely that you will start using again.